erikrose/blessings/README.rst

 ===============

 1.7
+  * introduced context manager ``cbreak`` which is equivalent to ``tty.cbreak``, placing the terminal in 'cooked' mode, allowing input from stdin to be read as each key is pressed (line-buffering disabled).

   * Forked github project 'erikrose/blessings' to 'jquast/blessed', this
     project was previously known as 'blessings' version 1.6 and prior.
   * Created ``python setup.py develop`` for developer environment.